 Additional bonuses may be given for roles that are on Singapore’s Shortage Occupation List or for employers contributing to Strategic Economic Sectors.

 MOM converts these factors into a points system.
-A total of 40 points or more normally results in approval.
+A total of 40 points or more is generally required for approval, subject to overall application consistency and employer credibility.

 COMPASS Scoring Criteria